jamesrayman/Ero/docs/euclid.md

 ## Global Constants

 Global constants are global variables which may not be reassiged.
-Custom global constants can't be created.
-The full list of global constants is shown below:
+The list of predefined global constants is shown below:

 | Global constant | Significance                     |
 |-----------------|----------------------------------|